-Here you can find a huge lot of information about preparation, regulations and a lot of other useful resources such as free practice tests to help you pass the HSE (High School Equivalency) test.
+Here you can find a huge lot of information about preparation, regulations, and a lot of other useful resources such as free practice tests to help you pass the four GED subtests fast.

-The 2014 edition of the GED exam is really more than only a set of four tests.
-The new GED program is highly flexible and interactive.
+The latest edition of the GED exam is really more than only a set of four tests.
+The GED program is highly flexible and interactive.
 You can take the exam in English and Spanish.

-But there are more benefits: the GED® test is now aligned with national and State College- and Career-Readiness Standards, you can see you scores on the same day as testing, and the GED test has become much more flexible.
+But there are more benefits: the GED test is now aligned with National and State College- and Career-Readiness Standards, you can see your scores on the same day as testing, and the GED test is much more flexible than earlier editions.